nicolovalle/TimeDeadMapTools/README.md

 + `orbits.png` a sketch of the orbit gap in betweemn the map steps, read from the O2 workflow logs
 + `ITSQA/` results of the root macro processing and checking the ITS object. *This directory deos not exist if the root macro fails*.
     + `DeadMapQA.log` the output printed on this file by the macro
-    + `DeadMapQA.png` a summary of the quality: that's the first picture to look at, to assess the object quality
+    + `DeadMapQA1.png` a summary of the quality: that's the first picture to look at, to assess the object quality
+    + `DeadMapQA2.png` the complete history of the lanes status vs orbit
-    + `DeadMapQA.png` it contains the same info of `.png`, each pad in root format
+    + `DeadMapQA.root` it contains the same info of `.png`, each pad in root format
     + `root.log` that contains std err and std out of the command `root -b DeadMapQA.C`